tdavchev/tdavchev.github.io/_publications/2016-modelling_entailment.md

 paperurl: 'http://tdavchev.github.io/files/MSc_Dissertation_Report.pdf'
 citation: 'Davchev, Todor.
 (2016). &quot;Modelling Entailment with Neural Networks.&quot; <i>MSc Thesis</i>.
 University of Edinburgh.'
 ---
-This paper is about the number 1.
-The number 2 is left for future work.
+This work is about modelling entailment with CNNs.
+We show that our approach achieves better results than the existing techniques and reducing the feature engineering requirements.

 [Download paper here](http://tdavchev.github.io/files/MSc_Dissertation_Report.pdf)